Mediamazine

 Figure 2: Browse and choose the photos you want to upload

-5. Right below the Browse buttons is a text box that allows you to type in some tags–think of these tags as keywords for your photos.
-For example, if the photos you are uploading are from your secret vacation to the North Pole, you could use these words as tags for the photos:north pole
+7. Right below the Browse buttons is a text box that allows you to type in some tags–think of these tags as keywords for your photos.
+For example, if the photos you are uploading are from your secret vacation to the North Pole, you could use these words as tags for the photos:

-At this time, adding these tags might not be high on your list of priorities, but a few years from today–when your Flickr account has a gazillion photos you’ll appreciate that you tagged all your photo uploads since that will make those photos easier to search for you–and for others who are permitted to see your photos.
-So for now just add those tags–and separate those tags with commas.
+9. At this point in time, adding these tags might not be high on your list of priorities, but a few years from today, when your Flickr account has a gazillion photos, you’ll appreciate that you tagged all your photo uploads.
+Why?
+Because these tags will allow you and others to search photos easily.
+So, for now, just add those tags–and separate those tags with commas.

-I normally just mark all my photos without any human faces as public, but you’ll want to decide what works for you.
+21. We normally just mark all photos without any human faces as public, but you’ll want to decide what works for you.
 Whichever option you choose, these privacy settings can be changed for each uploaded photo anytime.

-7. Now click the Upload button–the resultant screen will ask you to wait until your photos are being uploaded (see Figure 3).
+22. Now click the Upload button.
+The resultant screen will ask you to wait until your photos are being uploaded, as shown in Figure 3, below.

 Figure 3: Photos being uploaded

-8. When the photos are uploaded, Flickr asks you to add descriptions for each uploaded photo (see Figure 4).
+25. When the photos are uploaded, Flickr asks you to add descriptions for each uploaded photo, as shown in Figure 4, below.
 Add descriptions as required and then click the Save button at the bottom of the page.

 Figure 4: Add descriptions for photos uploaded to Flickr

-In upcoming posts, I’ll show you how you can drag a bunch or even an entire folder of photos to your Flickr account using the uploading tools available from Flickr.
+In upcoming posts, we’ll show how you can drag a bunch or even an entire folder of photos to your Flickr account using other uploading tools available from Flickr.

-And no I haven’t forgotten this–here’s a link to Scooby Gooseberry’s photos on Flickr…
+And no, we haven’t forgotten this–here’s a link to Scooby Gooseberry’s photos on Flickr.

 Filed Under: F